scaleoutsystems/tee-serve/README.md

 > **Note** `server` is the server executable and `resources/model.tflite` is an encrypted TensorFlow lite model.

 To test the server you can open a new console and run e.g. `./client 0.5`.

+## Getting access to SGX
+Azure offers Intel SGX instances that you can get on deman: https://azure.microsoft.com/en-us/solutions/confidential-compute.